ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 <2019_concept_model_vivarium_csu_multiple_myeloma_phase_2>` will incorporate
 much of the information and strategy from the :ref:`Multiple Myeloma Phase 1 Treatment Model <mm5.3.3>`.
-The main differences are that we are expanding the set of mutually exclusive treatment categories, and we will be supplementing data from literature and expert opinion with patient-level data from Flatiron to inform our treatment algorithm.
+The main differences are that we are expanding the set of mutually exclusive treatment regimen categories, and we will be supplementing data from literature and expert opinion with patient-level data from Flatiron to inform our treatment algorithm.